CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/pay-beneficiary-funds-different-currency.md

 ## Step 4: Check payment requirements

-You want to make a regular payment to a supplier based in Germany.
-First, check what details are required to make a regular payment in Euros to a beneficiary with a bank account in Germany.
+Check what details are required to make a regular (local) payment in Euros to a beneficiary with a bank account in Germany.
 To do that, call the [Get Beneficiary Requirements](/api-reference/#get-beneficiary-requirements) endpoint.

 `GET /v2/reference/beneficiary_required_details`